 Comparison: Firing Deductive Rules.
-For deductive rules (that do not have an event component) in bottom-up evaluation, the body is evaluated and produces a set of tuples of variable bindings (Datalog, F-Logic, Transaction Logic, Statelog, XML-QL, XPathLog [49], Xcerpt [23]; in some sense also the basic form of XQuery).
+For deductive rules (that do not have an event component) in bottom-up evaluation, the body is evaluated and produces a set of tuples of variable bindings (Datalog, F-Logic, Transaction Logic, Statelog, XML-QL, XPathLog [50], Xcerpt [24]; in some sense also the basic forms of SQL and XQuery).
 Then, the rule head is "executed" by iterating over all bindings, for each binding instantiating the structure described in the head (in some languages also executing actions in the head).